nightfox/rubango/README.md

     SaasPulse.on! # you will probably only want to do this in production mode.

-You can suppress the debug message from being displayed when Saas

-You can then interact with `SaasPulse.client` to do your bidding:
+You now interact with `SaasPulse.client` to do your bidding:

     SaasPulse.client.track({
       :organization => "Current organization",